near-examples/workshop--exploring-assemblyscript-contracts/README.md

 **Important Note:**
 None of the tests were altered, only the `main.ts` contract file and / or the `model.ts` model file were changed from the original to create the problems you see in these failing tests or failures to compile the code.

+### Broken Greeting

 - [ ] run `yarn test -f broken-greeting` and solve the issues (there are 4 of them)

+### Broken Counter

 - [ ] run `yarn test -f broken-counter` and solve the issues (there are 5 of them)

-  - hints:
+*Hints*

 - one error is preventing the code from compiling so none of the other tests are running.  solve the compiler error first so you can see the failing tests

+### Broken Guestbook

 - [ ] run `yarn test -f broken-guestbook` and solve the issues (there are several of them and many are preventing the code from compiling).

-  - hints:
+*Hints*

 - `@nearBindgen` is a decorator added to custom models so they can be serialized and stored on chain
 - persistent collections like `PersistentVector<T>` require a type parameter which will often be the model you are trying to store on chain
 - you can get the account name of the user that calls a function using `context.sender`

 If you get really stuck on this debugging challenge and just can't get on with your day, have a look at the original working versions in section `A.scavenger-hunt` for the fixes.